mgoold/linear_algebra_notes/linear_algebra_content_2.md

 $\text{det A = }a_{11}\left(a_{22}a_{33} - a_{23}a_{32}\right)\text{ + }a_{21}\left(\text{ ... }\right)\text{ + }a_{31}\left(\text{ ... }\right)\text{ +  ... etc.}$

 The components inside the parentheses are known as "co-factors".
 In this example, you can see that the parenthetic co-factor expressions fit the "ad-bc" pattern of a 2x2 matrix determinant.
-When using this co-factor approach, the convention is to always keep the sign of the factor (outside the parenthesis) positive, and use sign the appropriate items in the co-factor to track sign changes.
+When using this co-factor approach, the convention is to always keep the sign of the factor (outside the parenthesis) positive, and use sign in the appropriate items in the co-factor to track sign changes.

 In general, we can say that the cofactor of any determinant component $a_{ij}$ is :

-$C_{ij}=\frac{+}{=}\text{ det }\left(\text{n-1matrix} with row i, column j erased\right)$ .
+$C_{ij}=\frac{+}{-}\text{ det }\left(\text{n-1 matrix} with row i, column j erased\right)$ .
 The sign for the cofactor is determined by whether i + j is odd or even.
 Even --> + ; Odd --> - .
 Before the sign is added, the co-factor is also known as a "minor".

 Using the above, we can then say that the "cofactor formula" for a determinant is: